finalv2/cwp-decap-test/strategies/streamline-out-of-state-child-abuse-and-neglect-checks.md

 **Accept and fulfill requests electronically.** Processing out-of-state child abuse and neglect registry checks through the mail creates delays and opportunities for errors.
 Instead, process requests electronically:

 * Create a secure email address for receiving and fulfilling requests from other states.
-* Use the [model template form](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms).
-Any additional data fields, formatting requirements, or steps beyond the model template should be eliminated if not absolutely required by state law.
+* Use the [template for out-of-state child abuse and neglect forms](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms).
+Any additional data fields, formatting requirements, or steps beyond the form template should be eliminated if not absolutely required by state law.
 * Convert your form to a fillable PDF or web form.
 * If you need to make system IT upgrades, consider using a web-based system for accepting and fulfilling these requests in the meantime.
 Make sure to allow multiple users in a state to make requests.